jimken123/soda/steps/Core/ArrayFilter.md

 ---
 title: ArrayFilter Step | Core SDK Documentation
 sidebar_label: ArrayFilter
 description: Filter an array or entity stream using a conditional statement.
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, Core]
 hide_title: true
 hide_table_of_contents: true